 - whether the medication will interact with other medications

-- what over-the-counter drugs can be used to help with symptoms, like pain or diarrhea
+- what over-the-counter drugs can be used to help with symptoms, such as pain or diarrhea

 - when surgery is needed